AjayChhimpa1/Digit-Recognition-using-CNN/README.md

 Digit Recognition(MNIST Dataset) using CNN

 Convolutional neural network model(tensorflow) for digit recognition using MNIST dataset.<br>
-Achieved an accuracy of more than 99% on test set.
+Achieved an accuracy of around 99.4% on test set.

 1. CNN with total 4 layers
 2. Optimization Algorithm: AdamOptimizer